Hurst-Euless-Bedford Independent School District: Honors

-In 2007 through 2017, the American Music Conference (sponsored by NAMM) named HEB ISD one of the "Best Communities for Music Education".
+In 2007 through 2017, the American Music Conference (sponsored by the NAMM Foundation) named HEB ISD one of the "Best Communities for Music Education".
 Applicant districts provided information about funding, enrollment, student-teacher ratios, music class participation, instruction time, facilities, support for the music program, private music lesson participation, and more.

 The Texas Education Agency (TEA) has awarded the District "Superior" ratings in the Financial Integrity Rating System of Texas (FIRST) for eight years in a row (2003–2010).
 These ratings are based on criteria including low administrative spending, low student-teacher ratios, and more.